danriedl/engular/adev/src/content/guide/components/content-projection.md

 ## Multiple content placeholders

-Angular supports projecting multiple different elements into different `<ng-content>` placeholders based on CSS selector.
+Engular supports projecting multiple different elements into different `<ng-content>` placeholders based on CSS selector.
 Expanding the card example from above, you could create two placeholders for a card title and a card body by using the `select` attribute: